zazikant/proptiger/proptech/readme.md

   ### you need to make css selector of listing and handle pagination (try to hack into url path for pages)

-Filter out mechanism: (Apply Regex hack to match content as per XHR response)
+Filter out mechanism:
+1. (Apply Regex hack to match content as per XHR response)
+2. Also the urls of main listing should have de duplication logic sent scrapy engine

 Ensure to run spider and make it save output to output.jl